News of the World (album): Background and recording

-After completing the "A Day at the Races Tour" in June 1977, the quartet entered the studio to begin work on their sixth studio offering in July 1977, enlisting Mike Stone as assistant producer at Sarm and Wessex studios in London.
-The initial activity began on 4 July when Taylor and assistant ‘Crystal’ Taylor arrived in a lorry at Sarm to set up his drum kit, which continued over the next two days.
+After completing the "A Day at the Races Tour" in June 1977, the quartet entered the studio to begin work on their sixth studio offering in July 1977, enlisting Mike Stone as assistant producer at Sarm East and Wessex studios in London.
+The initial activity began on 4 July when Taylor and assistant 'Crystal' Taylor arrived in a lorry at Sarm to set up his drum kit, which continued over the next two days.
 That Wednesday, on 6 July, the rest of the band arrived at Sarm.
 They did backing track takes for "It's Late".

 After recording all the backing tracks, work moved to Wessex Sound, again preceded by two days dedicated to drum kit set up.
 The lorry arrived on 1 August, and drum kit construction would continue well into 2 August.
 Andy Turner, a tea boy at Wessex, recalls thinking "You're being charged £200 an hour for this!"
 At Wessex, the band overdubbed onto the backing tracks.
-Some songs had been previously overdubbed, such as "It's Late", "Who Needs You", "All Dead All Dead", and "Sleeping On The Sidewalk".
+Some songs had been previously overdubbed, such as "It's Late", "Who Needs You", "All Dead All Dead", and "Sleeping on the Sidewalk".
 During the last few days of overdubbing, on 22 August, calls to the U.S. would be made regarding venues for the band's tour in November.

 According to studio documentation, a lot of sessions had late arrivals, which were usually pre-arranged around an hour before the band would actually arrive.
-The median shift length was around 3pm - 11pm, but sometimes the band would stay in the studio until 4am if they were falling behind schedule.
+The median shift length was around 3–11pm, but sometimes the band would stay in the studio until 4am if they were falling behind schedule.
 The last principal overdubbing session was on 23 August, with the first mixes the next day on 24 August.
 Occasionally, further overdubbing would occur, as mixing continued.
 On 26 August, "We Are The Champions" was mixed, followed by "Spread Your Wings", and "We Will Rock You" on 27 August, and Take 12 of "Sheer Heart Attack" on 28 August.

 After taking a day off for the Summer Bank Holiday, the band went to Leighton Mans Studios and Primrose Hill Studios on 30 August, although the output of these sessions is unknown.
 They also spent a day at Olympic Studios on 31 August.
 The last documented overdubbing session was on 1 September.
 Mixing continued until 4 September at Wessex, during which there was a delay on 3 September due to technical issues.
 That day, Roger appeared on the last episode of the show "Saturday Scene".
 The mixes were delivered back to Sarm Studios on 5 September for mastering, which would be completed on 16 September.